 Revenue from Beyblade is included in the "Partner Brands" category since Hasbro is not the originator of such items; Hasbro notes that "Revenue growth continued in BEYBLADE", but these gains were offset by sales declines in other brands within that category.

-• While searching for something else, my wife ran across a short article from 2008 from AI researcher and theorist Eliezer Yudkowsky that challenges people to use the concept behind the party game Taboo to reconsider how you would present thoughts and arguments, partly as a way to resolve conflicts and partly to more specifically state what you actually think.
+a short article from 2008 from AI researcher and theorist Eliezer Yudkowsky that challenges people to use the concept behind the party game Taboo to reconsider how you would present thoughts and arguments, partly as a way to resolve conflicts and partly to more specifically state what you actually think.
 After presenting these two sentences:

 —Albert: "A tree falling in a deserted forest makes a sound."